MONROE-PROJECT/Experiments/metadata-subscriber/readme.md

 ## Requirements

-These directories and files must exist and be read/writable by the user/process running the container.
+These directories and files must exist and be read/writable by the user/process running the container:
-/monroe/config
+ * /monroe/config
-"resultdir" (from /monroe/config see defaults above)
+ * "resultdir" (from /monroe/config see defaults above)

 ## Example usage of file
 ```bash